Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Experimental setup, and results

-From the tables, it is also observed that when the system is trained using normal, the fairness score improves gradually after augmenting with severities from mild to mild+moderate and mild+moderate+severe (i.e. increased from $-29.13$ in normal+mild to $-25.92$ in normal+mild+moderate+severe) in GMM-HMM, from $-43.56$ to $-35.88$ in the case of XLS-R and from $-37.71$ to $-29.49$ in the case of Whisper respectively for AIISH data as seen from Table~\ref{wer_aiish}.
-Thus the augmentation of the mild, moderate, and mild, moderate, and severe with the normal training set is able the further improve the fairness of the system.
+Based on the data in Table~\ref{wer_aiish}, the fairness score shows a gradual improvement when the system trained on normal speech is incrementally mixed with speech of increasing severity levels.
+Specifically, the fairness score improves from $-41.64$ (normal) to $-26.95$ (mild+moderate+severe+normal) in GMM-HMM, from $-48.33$ (normal) to $-30.87$ in XLSR (mild+moderate+normal), and from $-81.60$ (normal) to $-50.46$ (mild+moderate+normal) in Whisper for the AIISH dataset.
+Thus the mixing of the mild, moderate and mild, moderate, severe with the normal training set is able the further improve the fairness of the system.
 The performance is also evaluated in the NMCPC dataset.
-It is observed from the table that the observed performance shows a similar trend to AIISH.
-Further, the performance of ASR in over CLP test for NMCPC as seen from Table~\ref{wer_nmcpc}, improved by observing the obtained improvement in FS from $-26.72$ to $-24.40$, in the case of GMM-HMM from $-29.55$ to $-26.79$ in the case of XLS-R and from $-24.89$ to $-18.55$ in the case of Whisper respectively.
-In some cases, mild+moderate performed better and in other cases, mild+moderate+severe provided better $FS$.
-Figure~\ref{fig4} and \ref{fig5} present bar graphs illustrating the FS values for different models (GMM-HMM, XLS-R, and WHISPER) on the AIISH and NMCPC datasets, respectively.
+Table~\ref{wer_nmcpc} shows the same trend as AIISH - WER decreases after mixing.
+Further, the performance of ASR in over CLP test for NMCPC as seen from Table~\ref{wer_nmcpc}, improved by observing the obtained improvement in FS from normal to mild+moderate+normal as $-48.81$ to $-29.76$, in the case of GMM-HMM from $-50.34$ to $-40.31$ in the case of XLSR and from $-38.49$ to $-22.35$ in the case of Whisper respectively.
+In most cases, mild+moderate+normal performed better $FS$.
+Figure~\ref{fig4} and \ref{fig5} present bar graphs illustrating the FS values for different models (GMM-HMM, XLSR and WHISPER) on the AIISH and NMCPC datasets, respectively.
 The x-axis represents different subsets of the dataset and refers to speech impairment.
 The y-axis indicates the FS values, with higher values or in other words, the values closer to zero, generally reflecting better model performance.
-Across both datasets, the XLS-R model (red) consistently shows the highest (least favorable) FS values, whereas GMM-HMM (blue) and WHISPER (yellow) exhibit higher values, indicating better performance.
+Across both datasets, the XLSR model (blue) consistently shows the less favorable FS values, whereas GMM-HMM (yellow) and WHISPER (green) exhibit higher values, indicating better performance in AIISH and NMCPC datasets, respectively.
 WHISPER tends to achieve the lowest FS values in several cases, particularly in the NMCPC dataset, suggesting that it may handle pathological speech more effectively than the other models.
 The trend in both figures indicates that as the severity of speech impairment increases, the difference in FS values between models becomes more pronounced.
-In the Table~\ref{alphabeta}, the first case shows higher weight on average error rate ($\alpha=0.9$, $\beta=0.1$), the second case has a higher weight on error disparity ($\alpha=0.1$, $\beta=0.9$) and finally, the balanced case ($\alpha=0.5$, $\beta=0.5$) is useful when both accuracy and fairness are equally important, ensuring a trade-off between minimizing overall errors and maintaining similar performance across groups.
-The bold values show which augmentation is favorable for both cases.
-For NMCPC, Mild+Moderate+Normal system provides better WER as compared to other systems.
-But for the AIISH dataset, Mild+Moderate+Severe+Normal system gives the best WER which performed better than the CLP system as well.
-Depending on the user's specifications, different operating systems can be designed accordingly as per the best performance observation of FS.